SuperDARNCanada/borealis/docs/source/setup_software.rst

         ok, found 1 source(s), now start fetching data... source 0 - assert 1585755247.999730143, sequence: 200 - clear  1585755247.199734241, sequence: 249187
         source 0 - assert 1585755247.999730143, sequence: 200 - clear  1585755248.199734605, sequence: 249188

 #.
+Verify that the realtime module is able to communicate with other modules.
+This can be done by running the following command in a new terminal while borealis is running.
+If all is well, the command should output that there is a device listening on the channel specified.

+   - ss --all | grep 9696

+#.
 For further reading on networking and tuning with the USRP devices, see https://files.ettus.com/manual/page_transport.html and https://kb.ettus.com/USRP_Host_Performance_Tuning_Tips_and_Tricks.
 Also see http://doc.ntp.org/current-stable/drivers/driver22.html for information about the PPS ntp clock discipline, and the man pages for: